thuy2020/epoch_times_news_scraping/README.md

 # Epoch Times Political News Analysis

-This repo contains all the code for scraping and data analysis used in the published research.
+This repo contains all the code for scraping and data analysis used in the published research on Howard Journal of Communications.
 Read the research [here](https://www.tandfonline.com/doi/abs/10.1080/10646175.2025.2455590).

 ### 📚 **Cite the research:**